bigtreetech/BIGTREETECH-TouchScreenFirmware/coding_standard.md

 # Coding Standards

 > Coding style and formatting are pretty arbitrary, but it’s much easier to follow if everyone uses the same style.
-Individuals may not agree with every aspect of the formatting rules, and some of the rules may take some getting used to, but it is important that all project contributors follow the style rules so that they can all read and understand everyone’s code easily.
+Individuals may not agree with every aspect of the formatting rules, and for some of the rules may take some time to get used to, but it is important that all project contributors follow the style rules so that they can all read and understand everyone’s code easily.

 <!-- toc -->